scala/scala3/docs/docs/usage/scaladoc/settings.md

 ##### -Ydocument-synthetic-types

-Documents intrinsic types e. g.
-Any, Nothing.
-Setting is useful only for stdlib
+Include pages providing documentation for the intrinsic types (e. g.
+Any, Nothing) to the docs.
+The setting is useful only for stdlib because scaladoc for Scala 3 relies on TASTy files, but we cannot provide them for intrinsic types since they are embedded in the compiler.
+All other users should not concern with this setting.